sebwr/ADVR-Modding-Instructions/orbs.md

 # Ancient Dungeon VR Modding Guide: Creating Custom Orbs

 Welcome to the modding guide for Ancient Dungeon VR (ADVR)!
 This guide will help you create your own custom orbs for the game, using real examples from existing orbs.
 Orbs are defined by Lua scripts and associated assets, and are located in the `potions/` folder.
-Below you'll find instructions, examples, and important tips for modders.
+Below you'll find instructions, examples, and important tips.

 ---